 Travel Demand and Capacity.
-DOT&PF conducted a new traffic forecast analysis for this Draft SEIS that predicts potential traffic volumes for each project alternative.
-The analysis used two different types of models.
-The first model estimated the total unconstrained traffic demand in the Lynn Canal corridor; that is, the number of vehicles that would travel between Juneau and Haines or Skagway if there were no impediments to travel other than ownership of a vehicle and the cost of fuel for that vehicle.
-Using the model, unconstrained demand in Lynn Canal in 2020 is estimated to be 1,240 vehicles per day, based on an annual average (also known as annual average daily traffic, or annual ADT) and an average of 2,000 vehicles per day in summer (also known as summer ADT3.
+DOT&PF conducted a new traffic forecast analysis for the 2014 Draft SEIS and updated it for this Final SEIS.
+The analysis predicts potential traffic volumes for each project alternative.
+The analysis was done in two steps.
+The first step was to estimate the total unconstrained traffic demand in the Lynn Canal corridor; that is, the number of vehicles that would travel between Juneau and Haines or Skagway if there were no impediments to travel other than availability of a vehicle and the cost of fuel for that vehicle.
+To calculate the total demand, two methods were used that were most representative of conditions along Lynn Canal.
+Each methodology was developed independently.
+The two methods resulted in similar estimates, which provided confidence in the prediction.
+The analysis indicates that unconstrained summer demand in Lynn Canal is estimated to be about 1,950 vehicles per day (also known as summer average daily traffic [ADT]).

-The second model estimated the percentage of unconstrained demand that would be generated and accommodated by each JAI Project alternative.
-None of the reasonable alternatives would generate the level of unconstrained demand because they all include ferry links, which place constraints on travel in terms of increased cost and travel time.
+The second step used a travel demand "choice" model to estimate the percentage of the unconstrained demand that would be realized and accommodated by each JAI Project alternative.
+None of the reasonable alternatives would realize the level of unconstrained demand because they all include ferry links, which place constraints on travel in terms of increased cost and travel time.
 These increased constraints limit demand.
-None of the alternatives have been designed to have a capacity that would support the unconstrained demand; rather, they have been designed to have the capacity to accommodate the demand they would generate based on auto travel time and cost, ferry travel time and fares, and delay at ferry terminals.
-Figure ES-1 shows the 2020 forecast summer demand and capacity for each alternative in relation to the projected unconstrained summer ADT.
-The forecast summer demand and capacity for each alternative are listed in Table ES-1.
+None of the alternatives have been designed to have a capacity that would support the unconstrained demand; rather, the alternatives have been designed to have the capacity to accommodate at least the demand they would realize based on auto travel time and cost, ferry travel time and fares, and delay at ferry terminals.
+Figure ES-1 is a graph that shows the total 2055 forecast summer demand and capacity for each alternative in relation to the projected unconstrained summer ADT.
+The forecast summer demand and capacity for each alternative are listed in Table ES-1 for Juneau-Haines and Juneau-Skagway.